-How do I form a company?
+How do I set up a limited company?

 Legislation generally allows one or more people to form a company for any lawful purpose by subscribing to its memorandum of association.
 Ready-made companies are available from formation agents.
-However, if you want to form a new company, you must send Companies House your registration fee plus a memorandum of association, articles of association and a completed IN01 form ("Application to register a company"), which details the company's registered office and the names and addresses of its directors (and company secretary, if applicable).

 Where can I get memorandum and articles of association?

 From a legal stationers, formation agent or chartered accountant, they usually cost about £20-£30.